AlexT01010100/Jaclyns-Threading-Website/SETUP-GUIDE.md

-# 🚀 Quick Setup Guide - Jaclyn's Threading Salon
+# 🚀 Quick Setup Guide - Jaclyn's Beauty

 This is the **easiest way** to get your application running with PostgreSQL.
 Everything is automated!